declanwatts97/forno_italiano_pizzeria_project/README.md

 5. Admin access for database - The website needs to have access to the database so that the restaurant manager can view table bookings and arrange service.

+6. User authentication - The website must have functionality for users to sign up and log in.

+7. View bookings - The website must have functionality for authenticated users to be able to view all active bookings as well as edit and delete these bookings.

 ## User Stories
 ### Website Visitors